BLOGS:

 The Curse of Being a Therapist

 Most of us join this profession because we truly want to help.
-To be present with another's suffering and healing is such a powerful experience.
-There is so much meaning and purpose in what we do!
-But with all this meaning comes the other side of our job, the curse some might say,...
+To be present with another’s suffering and healing is such a powerful experience.
+There is so much meaning and purpose in what we do.
+But with all this meaning comes the other side of our work-the strain that lives...

 6 min read